modelscope/agentscope/examples/distributed_basic/README.md

-# Distributed Dialog System Example
+# Distributed Conversation

 This example will show
-- How to set up and run a distributed dialog system.
+- How to set up and run a distributed conversation.
 - How to configure and use different language models in the system.

 ## Background